 Kindrey is an award winning Speech-Language Pathologist, graduating first in her class both academically and clinically in 1995.
-Kindrey was selected by the Ontario Brain Injury Association as a provincial nominee for the Award of Excellence in Brain Injury Rehabilitation – Health Care Provider of the Year 2015.
+Kindrey was selected by the Ontario Brain Injury Association as a provincial nominee for the Award of Excellence in Brain Injury Rehabilitation – Health Care Provider of the Year 2015 and 2020.
 Kindrey is a dedicated full-time therapist as well as an Assistant Clinical Professor (Adjunct) at McMaster University.

 Kindrey has a special interest in providing community based cognitive-communication assessment, treatment and consultation to children and adults with acquired brain injury.
 She was chair of OSLA’s Acquired Brain Injury Interest Group from 2012- 2018 and is a member of OSLA’s Auto Insurance Interest Group.
 Kindrey is a founder and Co-Chair of the Headwaters Acquired Brain Injury Group (HABI), a local support group under the umbrella of the Ontario Brain Injury Association.
 She is also a member of the Ontario Rehab Alliance (ORA).

 Kindrey has extensive experience working with children and adults with complex communication needs.
 Areas of practice include speech (e.g., apraxia and phonological disorders), preschool and school-age language, (e.g., reading, writing, speaking, listening), stuttering, swallowing and cognitive-communication disorders.

 Kindrey is committed to professional development and has also achieved:

 - PROMPT Level 1 Certification